Methodology

 The canonical archive remains local and private.
 Working files, arrangement decisions, scans, correspondence, and provenance records should be managed in the underlying archival workspace rather than directly on the public website.

 The website is downstream.
-It receives curated metadata and public-facing copy after editorial review, not raw ingest output or ad hoc notes.
+It receives curated metadata and public-facing copy after editorial review, not raw ingest output, working notes, or provisional archival descriptions.

 Current operating state